apawate/apawate.github.io/docs/README.md

   - _**New**_ [**Dog**](https://github.com/HuangPatrick16777216/dog): Like the Unix command `cat`, except with cool stuff like syntax highlighting (because dogs are cooler than cats).
 Collaborating with [@HuangPatrick16777216](https://github.com/HuangPatrick16777216), to whom all the credit goes since he had the idea and has coded nearly all of it.

+_this page is a copy of my github.com/apawate readme_